alexKleider/phInfo/README.md

 #### Adding Content

-Consult the README file for instructions how to load content once the pathagar server is running.
+Consult the README file for instructions how to load books (and other library content) once the pathagar server is running.

 ### Add Another Static Content Site